Mark Howe

-Mark Steven Howe (born 28 May 1955) is an American former professional ice hockey defenseman and left winger who played sixteen seasons in the National Hockey League (NHL) following six seasons in the World Hockey Association (WHA).
-He is currently serving as the director of pro scouting for the Detroit Red Wings.
+Mark Steven Howe (born May 28, 1955) is an American former professional ice hockey defenseman and left winger.
+From 1973 to 1995, he played six seasons in the World Hockey Association (WHA) and sixteen seasons in the National Hockey League (NHL).
 Howe is the son of Gordie and Colleen Howe, younger brother of Marty Howe, and nephew of Vic Howe.
+From 1973 to 1980, Mark played alongside his father Gordie and brother Marty, which resulted in two consecutive Avco World Trophies.

 Despite the enormous shadow cast by his father and splitting time between two leagues, Howe shone as one of the best two-way NHL defensemen of the 1980s, being a three-time runner-up for the Norris Trophy and making the Stanley Cup finals three times as a player.
 He is a member of the United States Hockey Hall of Fame, and was inducted into the Hockey Hall of Fame in 2011.
 The Howe family received the Wayne Gretzky International Award in 2000, for major contributions to the growth and advancement of hockey in the United States.

 Amateur career

 As a youth, Howe played in the 1965 and 1966 Quebec International Pee-Wee Hockey Tournaments along with his brother Marty, on the Detroit Roostertail minor ice hockey team.
 Howe played junior hockey for the Detroit Jr. Red Wings.
 As a 15-year-old, he led his Red Wings to the US Junior Championship in 1971.
-In 1972, the United States earned a silver medal at the 1972 Olympics in Sapporo, Japan with 16-year-old Howe being the youngest hockey player to win an Olympic medal in ice hockey.
+In 1972, the United States earned a silver medal at the 1972 Olympics in Sapporo, Japan with 16-year-old Howe being the youngest hockey player to win an Olympic medal in ice hockey history.
 Howe eventually ended his junior hockey career playing for the Toronto Marlboros of the OHL, winning a Memorial Cup MVP in the process.